 Cesspool

 A cesspool is similar to a septic system varying only in how the water is treated.
 The cesspool only has one container, usually made up of a concrete or block ring buried underground.
 When the wastewater fills it up, the solids sink to the bottom while the water slowly leaks out the holes into the soil.
 The bottom of the cesspool will have to be cleaned regularly in order for the lower holes not to be blocked, causing the system not to drain properly.
-Eventually, sewage will start leaking out of the cesspool due to deterioration and infect the soil around it.
+Eventually, sewage will start leaking out of the cesspool due to deterioration and infecting the soil around it.
 Cesspools will have to be replaced or relocated when this starts to happen.

 Holding Tank